openstack/manila/doc/source/devref/hds_hnas_driver.rst

       under the License.

 ==========================
-Hitachi HNAS Manila Driver
+Hitachi HNAS manila driver
 ==========================
 ------------------
 Driver Version 1.0
 ------------------

-This OpenStack Manila driver provides support for Hitachi Data Systems (HDS) NAS Platform Models 3080, 3090, 4040, 4060, 4080 and 4100.
+This OpenStack manila driver provides support for Hitachi Data Systems (HDS) NAS Platform Models 3080, 3090, 4040, 4060, 4080 and 4100.

 HNAS Storage Requirements
 '''''''''''''''''''''''''

-Before using Hitachi HNAS Manila driver, use the HNAS configuration and management utilities, such as GUI (SMU) or SSC CLI to create a storage pool (span) and an EVS.
+Before using Hitachi HNAS manila driver, use the HNAS configuration and management utilities, such as GUI (SMU) or SSC CLI to create a storage pool (span) and an EVS.
 Also, check that HNAS/SMU software version is 12.2 or higher.